-While talking with IowaWatch in her office this past summer Shelby County Environmental Health Director Terri Daringer, who has been testing wells for 23 years, often was interrupted by the ringing of her phone.
+While talking with IowaWatch in her office this past summer Shelby County Environmental Health Director Terri Daringer often was interrupted by the ringing of her phone.
+Shelby County has been testing wells for 23 years.
 In addition to testing and permitting for wells and septic systems in Shelby County, her office handles food inspections for seven counties as well as swimming pool, tanning bed and tattoo parlor inspections in four counties.

 “It works,” she said.
 “It’s busy, but I’d rather be busy.”